-Fotodotis has been with the Firm since 2014.
-He is specialised in advising businesses on tax efficient structures, liability to all forms of direct and indirect taxes, reporting and compliance, and in conducting tax due diligence reviews.

-Fotodotis has extensive experience in advising on individual and family tax matters, in particular on lifetime and post death tax planning and the tax aspects arising from the management of private and corporate wealth.
+Fotodotis is an expert in advising businesses on tax efficient structures, liability to all forms of direct and indirect taxes, reporting and compliance and individuals and families on lifetime and post death tax planning and the tax aspects of the management of private and corporate wealth.

 He also advises on the tax considerations affecting corporate transactions and commercial agreements, including mergers, acquisitions, restructurings, joint ventures and distribution agreements, with a focus on compliance issues, the distribution and capitalisation of reserves and legislation offering tax incentives.
+He has also conducted numerous tax due diligence reviews.
 Fotodotis represents clients before the Dispute Resolution Directorate and the administrative courts in relation to disputed liability cases.

 Fotodotis teaches a postgraduate course on Tax Law at the Athens University of Economics and Business.
-Prior to joining the Firm, Fotodotis worked as a tax consultant with Arthur Andersen and Ernst & Young and was acting head of the Tax Department of Heracles Cement & Concrete Group, a member of the Lafarge Group.
+Prior to joining the Firm in 2014, Fotodotis worked as a tax consultant with Arthur Andersen and Ernst & Young and was acting head of the Tax Department of Heracles Cement & Concrete Group, a member of the Lafarge Group.
 He has been extensively published in tax and financial journals and is author of Digital Economy and Current Tax Practices, 1st edition (2019) and Taxation of Non-Profit Organisations, 1st (2012) and 2nd (2016) editions and contributing author to Code for Tax Procedures: Interpretation and Accounting Issues 2016, all published by Nomiki Vivliothiki.